StudySmarter - The all-in-one study app.

 Difficulty fitting in.

 The existence of genetically atypical individuals means we can determine whether gender differences have a genetic basis.
 We can compare these individuals with chromosome-typical people.
-If we see psychological or physical differences between the two groups, we can infer these result from genetic differences.
-Thus, gender development has a biological basis, and ‘nature’ has a powerful effect on gender-related psychology and behaviour.
+If we see psychological or physical differences between the two groups, we can infer this results from genetic differences.

-The differences between people with atypical vs typical chromosome patterns are not causal.
-Therefore, other factors could influence this, such as the environment or social influences.
+Another important note is that the differences between people with atypical and typical chromosome patterns are not causal.
+Therefore, other factors could influence this, such as environmental or social influences.

 Therefore, it is wrong to assume that all the symptoms associated with both syndromes are purely a result of atypical chromosome patterns, as the environment could influence them.